unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-16-hands-on-tune-one-llama-cpp-variable-at-a-time.md

 That distinction matters because a real separate-draft experiment cannot change only a single scalar flag.
 It needs a draft artifact and method arguments too.
 Those are dependent parts of one intervention, not three excuses to change the rest of the system.

-{% include blog_diagram.html src="/assets/images/blog/agent-optimization/post-11a-one-intervention-lab.svg" alt="A fail-closed lab validates closed records, greedy sampling, frozen identity, one structured intervention, active-path evidence, correctness, and Part 10A metric projection" variant="wide" %}

-*The metric projection is the last step.
-Most mistakes should stop the experiment before arithmetic begins.*
+{% include blog_diagram.html src="/assets/images/blog/agent-optimization/post-11a-one-intervention-lab.svg" alt="A fail-closed lab validates closed records, greedy sampling, frozen identity, one structured intervention, active-path evidence, correctness, and Part 10A metric projection" caption="The metric projection is the last step.
+Most mistakes should stop the experiment before arithmetic begins." variant="wide" %}

 ## Get Oriented